English

 Posted on Jan 23, 2024 by

-The booming of large AI models and related applications, has made AI computing power a critical infrastructure for the AI industry.
-And the development of 800G optical transceiver is crucial for ensuring that the communication infrastructure can manage the rapid data processing and exchange required by AI models.
+The surge in demand for large-scale high-performance computing (HPC) models and related applications has elevated HPC computing power to a pivotal role within the industry.
+The development of 800G optical transceivers is now paramount in ensuring that the communication infrastructure can effectively handle the rapid data processing and exchange required by HPC models.

 The Evolution of 800G Optical Transceiver